Head of Special Assets

 Portfolio review and development of the exit strategy:

-• Assess/validate the criteria used to identify the distressed assets on a holistic basis, taking into account partner/ shareholder capability, effectiveness of the board /.
-Governance process and other.
+• Assess / validate the criteria used to identify the distressed assets on a holistic basis taking into account partner/ shareholder capability, effectiveness of the board, and the governance process.

 • Develop an ‘exit’ strategy for each project that will maximise the value of the exit to the company.
 The strategy will include: